 To honor Eric's Life, these campership contributions will be used to support youth wishing to attend a TAC resident camp or TAC NYLT course.
 All Scouts attending a Transatlantic Council Camp are eligible to apply for a scholarship if they could not otherwise attend camp without financial assistance.
-For more information, background and terms and conditions regarding the Eric Cooley Memorial Campership Endowment, please visit: https://www.tac-bsa.org/camping
+For more information, background and terms and conditions regarding the Eric Cooley Memorial Campership Endowment, please contact tac-campkenya-802@scouting.org.